pmean/build-website/text/99/spss-tools.md

 **Summary**

-Vexed Vidya wants to **import a Microsoft Access table into SPSS**.
+Vexed Vidya wants to i**mport a Microsoft Access table into SPSS**.
 To import Access or other database formats
 - you use a system called ODBC. **Select FILE | DATABASE CAPTURE | NEW QUERY from the SPSS menu**.
 You will then specify where the data are located and the table or tables in your database you want to import.

-You can find an [earlier version](http://www.pmean.com/99/access.html) of this page on my [original website](http://www.pmean.com/original_site.html).
+This page was originally published [here](http://www.pmean.com/99/access.html ).